Speaker’s Lectureship in Biblical Studies

-1. The lecturership founded by virtue of this scheme shall be called the Speaker’s Lecturership in Biblical Studies.
+4. The holder of the lectureship shall be known as the Speaker’s Lecturer in Biblical Studies.

 (1) the Vice-Chancellor;

-(5)-(7) three persons appointed by the Board of the Faculty of Theology.
+(5)-(7) three persons appointed by the Board of the Faculty of Theology and Religion.

 6. The lecturer shall hold office for a period of one year, which may be extended at the electors’ discretion by a further year.
 No person having held the lecturership shall again be eligible for election until at least two years have elapsed from the date of termination of the preceding period of office.

 7. The lecturer shall deliver such number of lectures (not being less than six) as the electors may upon making or extending the appointment prescribe.
-The lectures shall deal with such subject or subjects in connection with Biblical study as shall be approved or prescribed by the electors, and shall be delivered at such times and place as the Board of the Faculty of Theology may determine.
+The lectures shall deal with such subject or subjects in connection with Biblical study as shall be approved or prescribed by the electors.

 Link to other parts of Council Regulations 24 of 2002